tedyoung/dropwizard/docs/source/getting-started.rst

 ----------------------

-Before that will actually work, though, we need to go back to ``HelloWorldApplication`` and add this new resource class.
+Before that will actually work, though, we need to go back to ``HelloWorldApplication`` and add this new resource class to the runtime environment.
 In its ``run`` method we can read the template and default name from the ``HelloWorldConfiguration`` instance, create a new ``HelloWorldResource`` instance, and then add it to the application's Jersey environment:

 .. code-block:: java